|

 region of Quebec east of James Bay.
 In April 1971 Robert Bourassa announced the

-development of the La Gande complex, calling it "the project of the
+development of the La Gande complex, calling it "the project of the century."

-project were to be transported up this road.
+to be transported up this road.

 Unfortunately, work started without any consideration of the original